Amanda Brooke-Webb Counselling

 (Taunton, Wellington, Bridgwater and throughout the South West)

 I am a qualified Counsellor, providing counselling for adults, young people and children.
+I am also a qualified Eating Disorder Therapist.
 My role is to support your journey towards good mental health while understanding that in today's ever-changing, demanding world, good mental health and maintaining it, is not always straightforward.
 Either in-person/face to face and/or online sessions are available, whichever suits you.

 My professional background before counselling includes experience of the business world with 16 years of working in retail, HR, training, and IT.
 More recently, 20 years’ experience as a teacher has given me invaluable knowledge of children and teenager development and insight in how to work with them in a compassionate and creative way.